suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Lab objectives
 In this lab, you will perform:

-- Use Copilot to explore a document and research an idea
++ Task 1: Use Copilot to explore a document and research an idea
-- Use Copilot to create content for a business plan
++ Task 2: Use Copilot to create content for a business plan
-- Use Copilot to create content for a presentation
++ Task 3: Use Copilot to create content for a presentation
-- Use Copilot to compose an email
++ Task 4: Use Copilot to compose an email

 ## Estimated timing: 40 minutes